khalidOuhmid/khalidOuhmid/README.md

 🎓 **Currently pursuing a Bachelor's in Technology at the University of Bordeaux (Year 2)**
 🌱 **Expanding my skills in frameworks and programming**
-💡 Passionate about problem-solving, backend development, and continuous learning
+💡 Passionate about problem-solving, software development, and continuous learning

 <h3 align="left">Languages & Tools:</h3>
 <p align="left">